 Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.

 Here in Jude 1:3, Jude appeals to a church or group of churches to contend for the faith.
 These attacks coming from within the Church itself is actually the most devastating.
-The most serious and despicable evils will come to us in harmless attire, dressing itself up as something that is actually good.
+The most serious and despicable evils will come to us in harmless attire, dressing itself up as something actually good.
 We saw a glimpse of this in Genesis 3.
 Satan did not approach Eve and explicitly set himself up against the Lord, rather, he actually approached as one simply looking for some information: "Did God actually say..?"

 Jude uses the word contend.
 The word translated as "contend" does not appear anywhere else in the New Testament.
 It was commonly used for either military combat or athletics contests.
 Jude uses this word to highlight the fact that Christians must view themselves as being in the midst of a fight/battle/contest - even in the midst of the Church.